gruberb/blog-hugo/content/post/naming-things.md

 Each system has its own believes and "common truths".
 With system, I mean areas or professions.
 Education, Science, cooking etc. Each place where people come together and build a closed system where they operate in.
 From within, it's almost impossible to change a system, it's just possible from the outside and by letting the old system die and create parallel to that a new one.

 Programming is a system for me.
 With its own paradigms, models and behaviours.
-One commin believe is that "naming things" is hard.
-And I followed along, had big arguments about how and what to name variables, methods, classes and whatnot.
+One common believe is that "naming things" is hard.
+And so far I followed along, had big arguments about how and what to name variables, methods, classes and whatnot.

-Though, at my current projected I encouterned something strange: I reviewed a Pull Request from a team mate and suggested a name change.
+Though, at my current projected I encountered something strange: I reviewed a Pull Request from a team mate and suggested a name change.
 The person commented a few minutes later and said: "I don't particularly care about the name, so I'll change it and update the PR."

-I was a bit buffled.
+I was a bit baffled.
 Since in my head it was not about the name but what the variable represented.
 I did a bit of thinking since then and figured out common misconceptions about naming things. <a href="https://www.slideshare.net/pirhilton/how-to-name-things-the-hardest-problem-in-programming">Some people go even so far to take advice from famous writers about how to name things</a>.

 Which, in the end, is not the point.